Tuition and Fees

 - Purchase New or Used Textbooks

-Traditional textbooks have remained the preferred choice for students and faculty alike.
-To better serve those that prefer printed material, the bookstore offers multiple formats of both new and used textbooks.
-Acquiring used books is always top priority, and as many as possible are bought back from students during finals.
-We then search nation-wide for used copies of a title.
-New books are only ordered when necessary, in the requested format.
+Traditional textbooks remain the preferred choice of students and faculty alike.
+To better serve those who prefer printed material, the bookstore offers multiple formats of both new and used textbooks.
+Acquiring used textbooks is always top priority; therefore, as many as possible are bought back from students during finals.
+The bookstore also searches nation-wide for used textbooks.
+New textbooks are only ordered when necessary, in the requested format.

 - Rent Textbooks

-Thousands of textbook titles at the college bookstore are now available as rentals, the most popular course material option.
-Renting textbooks can substantially lower your college expenses by saving up to 80% off the new book price.
-Search our www.johntylershop.com to see if your books are available for rent.
-Write, take notes, highlight – use rental books like you own them!
-For the full text of the Rental Agreement, contact the bookstore at 804-777-9166.
+Thousands of textbook titles are now available to rent at the College bookstore.
+Renting textbooks can substantially lower college expenses by saving students up to 80% off the new textbook price.
+Students can search the bookstore web site, www.johntylershop.com, to check rental availability.
+For the full text of the rental agreement, contact the bookstore at 804-777-9166.

 - Digital Textbooks or E-books

 Digital textbooks, or e-books, are the same versions of a textbook, but they are accessible either as a download or on the internet.
-Thousands of titles are available in this paperless format at approximately half the price of traditional textbooks, as these green-conscious options don’t require printing or shipping.
+Thousands of titles are available in this paperless format at approximately half the price of traditional textbooks.
 If a textbook is available in a digital format it will automatically be listed as an alternative on www.johntylershop.com.

 - Open Education Resources (OER)